-A parish and its PCC must therefore recognise that they are not being given a curate merely as an extra pair of hands to assist a busy incumbent.
-Rather they have been identified as a suitable training parish with a suitable training incumbent who will enable training and ministerial formation to continue.
+A parish and its PCC must recognise that they are not being given a curate merely as an extra pair of hands to assist a busy incumbent.
+Rather they have been identified as a suitable training parish with a suitable training incumbent who will enable the curates training and ministerial formation to continue.
 In fact, having a curate will, certainly initially, entail the incumbent making a significant extra time commitment to working with his/her curate in supervision meetings and other aspects of training.
+Curacy is not only a time for personal growth, development and learning for the curate, but also for the parish.